 Nonprofit Education Series

-This 5-part series will provide a variety of training opportunities focused on nonprofit management and development.
+This series will provide a variety of training opportunities focused on nonprofit management and development.
 The series is designed for nonprofit staff, executives, board members, and volunteers.
 Trainings will be hosted in both Pueblo and Alamosa.
 Through the generous support of the Southern Colorado Community Foundation, CRC is able to offer this series for 50% off its regular price in order to make this opportunity affordable for all who wish to participate.

 Program Planning and Evaluation – June 27 | 9:00am – 4:00pm | Pueblo